Skip to Main Content

 • Publication-quality graphs.

-• Packages for literate statistical programming - weaving written reports and analysis code in one document.
+• Packages for literate statistical programming: weaving written narrative, analysis code, and software output in one document.

 What file types are typically associated with R?